 The ICT department has dedicated computer suites in the Pre-Prep and Prep schools and provides over 40 desktop computers for pupils to use in lessons and beyond.
 We also embrace mobile technologies in our teaching and to facilitate learning across the school.
 We believe in giving pupils a cross-platform experience and they will regularly use ipads or laptops to engage in learning opportunities and projects in every area of the school.

 Pupils employ their ICT and computing skills across the curriculum in a variety of ways.
 For example, in DT pupils will often use CAD systems to design elements of a "big build".
 In the arts, pupils use ipads to create and record music as well as produce their own animations and films.
 In everyday school life, pupils use Office 365 to collaborate and share on joint projects and class activities.

 Our pupils recognise the importance of e-safety from the very start, with dedicated lessons focussed solely on Internet safety and e-safety messages reinforced throughout all ICT-based lessons.
 We regularly inform parents of important online safety matters through our newsletter, often sharing links to useful resources, information and tools and also invite pupils and parents to specialist talks about the impact of Internet use on our lives.

-To view our ICT Curriculum Map for the 2019 Michaelmas Term click here
+To view our ICT Curriculum Map for the 2020 Lent and Summer Terms click here